 Posted:Thursday, December 14, 2017

-The Massage Therapy Foundation is pleased to announce the winners of the 2017 Student Practitioner Case Report Contest.
-This year, the Grand Prize Gold Award has been awarded to Michelle Lipnicki from MacEwan University in Edmonton, Alberta, Canada.
+The Massage Therapy Foundation is pleased to announce the winners of the 2017 Student Case Report Contest.
+This year, the Gold Award goes to Michelle Lipnicki from MacEwan University in Edmonton, Alberta, Canada.
 Her winning case report is titled “Massage Therapy for Dystonia: A Case Report.”
-As the first place winner, Lipnicki will receive a $2,500 cash award, contingent upon undergoing the peer review process with the International Journal of Therapeutic Massage & Bodywork (IJTMB) or another peer reviewed scholarly journal.
-Additionally, she will be invited to present her report at the American Massage Therapy Association (AMTA) National Convention in Washington, DC that takes place in August 2018.
+Lipnicki will receive a $2,500 cash award, contingent upon her report’s peer review by the International Journal of Therapeutic Massage & Bodywork (IJTMB) or another scholarly journal.
+She will be invited to present her report at the American Massage Therapy Association (AMTA) National Convention in Washington, DC that takes place in August 2018.

 “MacEwan University inspires creative thinking and values student empowerment,” said Cassie Prochnau, associate professor, Faculty of Health and Community Studies.
-“Participation in the Student Case Report Contest provides students exposure few undergraduate students have opportunity to experience.
-Michelle is now afforded the chance to network with the greater Massage Therapy community, the confidence to meet with leading professionals in the field, and she is well situated to be a future leader in the profession.”
+“Participation in the Student Case Report Contest provides exposure that few undergraduate students have the opportunity to experience.
+Michelle is now afforded the chance to network with the greater massage therapy community, the confidence to meet with leading professionals in the field, and she is well situated to be a future leader in the profession.”

 This year, the Foundation awarded three honorable mentions that went to the following students: Sadie Friesen from MacEwan University for her report titled “Massage Therapy as a Treatment for Medical Epicondylitis in a Guitarist: A Case Report,” Veronika Peycheva from MacEwan University for the project, “Massage Therapy Treatment for Diabetic Peripheral Neuropathy: Case Report,” and Daniel Vidal from the Center for Neurosomatic Studies for his report titled, “Massage and Atlanto-Occipital Mobilization to Improve Symptoms in a Boy with Autism.”